 A few days ago, I looked through a photo feature called “Zoo Babies” on MSN News.

-I saw a monkey mother holding her baby to her chest.
-I saw a baby anteater crawling onto his mother’s back, and I saw a lioness snarling at the photographer, warning him to stay away from her cub.
+It showed a monkey mother holding her baby to her chest.
+It showed a baby anteater crawling onto his mother’s back, and a lioness snarling at the photographer, warning him to stay away from her cub.

 “It’s amazing,” I thought.
 “The bond between these animal mothers and babies seems the same as in humans.
 Do they feel the same thing?”

 My thoughts went back a few years to a conversation with Roberta, a friend in New York.
 “My cat seems so contented when her kittens are nursing,” I said.

 “Motherhood is very rewarding,” said Roberta, the mother of a now grown-up son.
 Roberta, though neither a yogi nor a devotee, still saw the oneness of her feelings and those of my cat.

 “But,” you ask, “thy do creatures of different species like Roberta and my cat feel the same?”
 Maybe because we have evolved from the animals, as Darwin says?

 But Darwin did not consider the soul, if he even knew about it, and the body without the soul is a bag of chemicals.
 Now who ever heard of a bag of chemicals having a baby?